wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-diagnostics-event-analysis-appinsights.md

     ```

-2. Inclua o Coletor na DiagnosticMonitorConfiguration, adicionando a seguinte linha em "DiagnosticMonitorConfiguration" do "WadCfg":
+2. Inclua o Coletor no `DiagnosticMonitorConfiguration` ao adicionar a linha a seguir no `DiagnosticMonitorConfiguration` do `WadCfg` (antes da declaração de `EtwProviders`):

     ```json
     "sinks": "applicationInsights"